Wisconsin Auto Dealer Bond— $50K / $25K / $5K — 60-Day Notice Required

 File your completed application with bond (Form MV2511) or letter of credit (Form MV1046), along with all supporting documents and license fees.

-What are the different dealer bond amounts in Wisconsin?
+What are the three Wisconsin dealer bond tiers?

-How much does a Wisconsin auto dealer bond cost?
+How much does a Wisconsin dealer bond cost at each tier?

 Form MV2511 is the official Wisconsin Department of Transportation "Dealer Bond" form required for all dealer types under Wisconsin Statutes Chapter 218.
-This single form covers all bond amounts ($50,000, $25,000, and $5,000) — you check the applicable dealer type on the form.
+This single form covers all bond amounts ($50,000, $25,000, and $5,000) — you check the applicable dealer type.
 The bond protects any aggrieved individual who suffers a loss due to dealer noncompliance.
-The form was last revised in February 2017.

 What happens if a claim is filed against my Wisconsin dealer bond?